Stokes flow with kinematic and dynamic boundary conditions: Abstract

 \section{Abstract}

-We study the solvability of the Stokes system in a bounded Lipschitz domain in $\R^n$ when the flow is subjected to a mixed boundary condition: a Dirichlet condition for the velocity and a Neumann condition for the stress tensor.
+We review the first and second boundary value problems for the Stokes system posed in a bounded Lipschitz domain in $\R^n.$ Particular attention is given to the mixed boundary condition: a Dirichlet condition is imposed for the velocity on one part of the boundary while a Neumann condition for the stress tensor is imposed on the remaining part.
 Some minor modifications to the standard theory are therefore required.
 The most noteworthy result is that both pressure and velocity are unique.